Christoph33one/my-first-project/README.md

 ---

 # Future Features

-- Sign-up and explore the full webpage.
+- Sign up and explore the full webpage.

-- Sign-Up and create your own profile.
+- Sign up and create your own profile.

 - Get full access to all podcasts and topics.

 ---

 # Typography

-- All Font family styling was used with an open source - Google Fonts https://fonts.google.com/
+- All font family styling was used with an open source - Google Fonts https://fonts.google.com/

 - Font family used to for H1 & H2 - Permanent Marker "regular 400"